gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/finance/sponsorship.md

 ## Financial status

-Since September 2013, when a time tracking solution was put in place, the GNU ARM Eclipse project accounted **more than 3.500 development hours** (including more than 800h for QEMU), with the bulk of them being advanced by a single private person (the author).
+Since September 2013, when a time tracking solution was put in place, the GNU MCU Eclipse project accounted **more than 3.500 development hours** (including more than 800h for QEMU), with the bulk of them being advanced by a single private person (the author).

 In a similar effort, **more than 3.400 hours** were accounted for the syster projects **µOS++** (~2.900h) and **xPack** (~500h).